 Remember, however, that it’s important to keep your newborn from being exposed to the sun whenever possible.
 Always take the necessary precautions, such as staying in a shaded area with your baby, dressing them in long sleeves and pants, and avoiding peak sun hours.

 9) Clip Your Baby’s Nails

 Clip your baby’s fingernails to prevent your little one from scratching themselves and making their dry skin worse.

 Dry skin is uncomfortable, and even adults (who should know better) can give in to scratching flaky areas once in a while.
 Your baby has none of the self-control that you do and may even scratch without meaning to.

 That’s why it’s so important to keep your baby’s fingernails clipped to prevent intentional and accidental scratching.
 If you see red marks on your baby’s skin, even after clipping their fingernails, try putting some baby mittens on your little one’s hands.

 10) Avoid Products That May Aggravate Already Dry Skin

-To protect your baby’s sensitive skin, we recommend avoiding products that may aggravate it.
+To protect your baby’s sensitive skin and prevent further irritation, we recommend avoiding products that may aggravate it.
 Be on the lookout for: